berbaquero/reeddit/readme.md

 ## Tools

-To build Reeddit, I used this awesome resources:
+To build Reeddit, I used these awesome resources:

 *	[Zepto.js](http://zeptojs.com/) -- basically, jQuery for modern browsers.
 Lighter, and with various useful tools for mobile sites and apps.
 *	[Tappable](https://github.com/cheeaun/tappable) -- Great 'tap' events handler.